10-zin/cpp-micrograd/README.md

 Inspired by [@karpathy's - micrograd](https://github.com/karpathy/micrograd).

 Autograd engine is the technical implementation of backpropogation algorithm that allows neural nets to learn.
-And micrograd is the simplest implementation of the autograd engine, but only in python.
+And micrograd is the simplest implementation of the autograd engine, but.. its only in python.

 This is a simple re-implementation of micrograd using cpp.
 It was made with the major intention for personal learning.
 So..